jvntra/jvntra/README.md

 :large_blue_circle: &nbsp; Ask me about Space, Sci-fi, and the history of House music.

-:large_blue_circle: &nbsp; Fun Fact: I've done research in Astrophysics and Planetary Science.
+:large_blue_circle: &nbsp; Fun Fact: I've was previously a research associate in Astrophysics and Planetary Science.

 #